KokoScripts/AWS-Web-Project/README.md

 #### Step One
 1. Create a new text file on your device and name it index.html.
 2. Launch your text editor.
-3. Open the file you created on your text editor.
+3. Open the html file you created on your text editor.
 4. Copy and paste the html content under this project into that file.
 Save it.
-5. Zip on the index.html file in your device
+5. Zip/compress the index.html file to your device.

+#### Step Two
+1. Go to your AWS account.
+Launch the console.

+3.